 For one, Zemis/Zeromis is tied directly to both the thematic threads and his utterances are so reminiscent of certain plot points that it’s hard not to think that he’s talking literally about how the fictional world works.
 And he does not say much.
 He only tells Golbez that his commitment to a path of darkness is irrevocable and that “the crystal cannot cleanse your sins”.
 This isn’t just a thematic nod, since the story on the mythgraven sword describes a hero who goes from “dark” to “light”.
 I mean, we see moral reversals and forgiveness all the time in this game- Cecil razed Rydia’s village at the very beginning, after all.
 But the mythgraven blade tells us that the journey through sin and absolution is literally a part of the world building mechanics.
 And Zemis’s transformation into Zeromis is only explained as his hatred “growing stronger” after his death.
 Which supports the possibility that moral and spiritual states of being have material expressions in the world of Final Fantasy IV.

 Before moving on, there is a phrase describing a trope that covers events like this: the power of love.
 Trinity brings Neo back to life with her love in the first Matrix film.
-Steve Martin changes the polarity of the earth to stop a plane from taking off to keep a girl he likes nearby in The Jerk.
+Steve Martin changes the polarity of the earth to stop a plane from taking off to keep a girl he likes nearby in LA Story.
 That’s basically how the “power of love” trope works.

 While what happens with Zeromis is credited to hatred, it still has the basic mechanics of the “power of love” trope.
 Something happens for no other reason than a powerful emotional cry going out to the universe.
 You could reasonably call it the “power of prayer” also.
 Harry Potter takes advantage of the power of love trope, but also manages to incorporate it into its world building, making it less of a naked, self-justifying trope.
 I’m not sure if Final Fantasy IV makes that transition successfully or not.
 It’s clearly supposed to.